myferr/garden/CONTRIBUTING.md

-Understood.
-Here's a clean, professional version of your `CONTRIBUTING.md`, without emojis and with consistent formatting and tone:

----

 # Contributing to Garden

 To keep Garden a safe and welcoming space for everyone, please follow these guidelines when submitting a flower.